aergoio/aergo-timer-service/README.md

 Schedule calls based on time interval or on specific date-times

-For a small fee (currently 0.1 AERGO) per call
+For a small fee (minimum 0.01 AERGO) per call

 The Aergo Timer Service is a **trustless** service that uses off-chain nodes to interface with the Aergo blockchain